A Dallas Cowboys football blog

 Dallas Cowboys 2019 Draft Needs: Wide Receiver

-Dallas mitigated the loss of Cole Beasley in by signing another veteran, the Packers' Randall Cobb, to be their new slot receiver.
+Dallas mitigated the loss of Cole Beasley in free agency by signing another veteran, the Packers’ Randall Cobb, to be their new slot receiver.
 They also re-signed Tavon Austin as a depth option, though perhaps primarily for his punt return skills.
 Allen Hurns was also retained using a team option on his contract.

 That is a stout top five, and it doesn’t even include some of the intriguing prospects such as Noah Brown, Cedrick Wilson, and Lance Lenoir.
 Dallas also signed Devin Smith, a 2015 second-round pick whose struggled with knee injuries, as a potential reclamation project.